Methodology

 MEDIUM

 Strong potential requiring further investigation.
 May reflect proprietary specifications, undisclosed implementations, or markets where public documentation is limited.
-Worth a closer look.

 LOW

 Filtered from results by default.
 Score based on inference only — treat as a directional lead at most.
-Not shown in standard results.

 See it in practice